Santa Barbara, Iloilo

-Santa Barbara is politically subdivided into 60 barangays.

 History

-The Augustinian Archives, Vol. 17–18, which recorded the missionary achievements of the Augustinian missionaries, mentions that in 1617 the missionaries ministered a community then known as Catmon, a name derived from a fruit tree which was an imposing landmark, which sat on a rich and fertile plain traversed by the Salug (now Tigum) and Aganan rivers, producing rice, corn, sugar, mongo and tobacco.
+The Augustinian Archives, Vol. 17–18, which recorded the missionary achievements of the Augustinian missionaries, mentions that in 1617 the missionaries ministered a community then known as Catmon, named after an imposing katmon tree used as a landmark.
+The town sat on a rich and fertile plain traversed by the Salug (now Tigum) and Aganan rivers, producing rice, corn, sugar, mongo and tobacco.
 Then Catmon was only a “Visita Catmon” of Jaro vicariate.

 In 1760, Catmon was established as an independent parish, whose patron saint was Santa Barbara and the settlement became a “pueblo” named after her.
 Its total population at the time was 15,094.

 In 1845, its population was 19,719 and it covered an area which are now the Municipalities of Maasin, Janiuay, Cabatuan, Alimodian, San Miguel, Zarraga, New Lucena and parts of Leganes and Pavia.

 When the Philippine Revolution broke out on Luzon in 1896, it did not spread immediately to Iloilo.
 The Spanish authorities thought that they could keep the Ilonggos loyal to Spain.
 Governador–General Basilio Agustin organized the Volunteer Militia in Iloilo to enlist Ilonggos to fight the Tagalog rebels.
 Being a “mestizo” and having occupied the highest office in his town, Martin Teofilo Delgado was appointed commander of the “voluntaries” in Santa Barbara.

 Unknown to the Spaniards, however, Delgado had already become a “revolucionario”.
 On October 28, 1898, he publicly declared himself for the Revolution and seized the municipal building.
 The Revolutionary Government of the Visayas was organized and on November 17, 1898, was formally inaugurated at the town plaza of Santa Barbara.
 A large crowd hailing from many places across Iloilo gathered for the historic occasion.
 The Philippine flag was raised for the first time outside of Luzon.
+Gen. Adriano Hernández y Dayot headed the Ejército Libertador or the Liberating Army in the province of Iloilo.